 In 2015, EPA issued a rule regulating the storage of harmful coal ash to avoid spills and contamination.
 However, coal ash regulation has been plagued by exemptions, loopholes, and compliance extensions.
-Without proper storage, coal ash can contaminate groundwater and cause-cancer.
-EPA has said it will issue a proposed rule closing the loophole for legacy storage ponds in November 2022, but the agency has taken no action on other important loopholes.
-EPA needs to expand the scope of this rule or issue a new rule closing all exemptions for legacy storage facilities, including for legacy-landfills, and to crack down on enforcement.
+Without proper storage, coal ash can contaminate groundwater and cause\cancer.
+EPA missed its own deadline to release a proposed rule closing the loophole for legacy storage ponds in November 2022, and then recently announced a delay until June 2023.
+EPA also took no action on other important loopholes.
+EPA needs to expand the scope of this rule or issue a new rule closing all exemptions for legacy storage facilities, including for legacy landfills, and to crack down on enforcement.